 Next, I attached the lower jaw section, then cut and sanded the curved upper jaw for a nice fit.

 Working my way from the tail towards the head, each piece was fitted into place and attached with glue and brads.
 I sorted through the pile of driftwood, carefully choosing each piece for color and shape.
 Creating the whale sculpture from the oddly shaped bits of driftwood was like constructing a free-form puzzle.

-Step 5: Select, Cut, Sand, and Shape.
-Then Repeat.
+Step 5: Select, Cut, Sand, and Shape (Then Repeat)

 Most of the pieces needed to be cut and sanded to fit together.
 One by one, I picked through the pile of driftwood to find each 'perfect' piece to fit into the puzzle.
-When ever possible, I started the naturally weathered ends before cutting and shaping the opposite end.
+I started the naturally weathered ends whenever possible before cutting and shaping the opposite end.
 Most of the time, I had to mark and cut and shape both ends to create a nice fit.
-The natural variations of the wood still left small gaps between the rows but since the base was painted black, most of the gaps are not very noticeable.
+The natural variations of the wood still left small gaps between the rows, but since the base was painted black, most of the gaps are not very noticeable.

-After selecting a piece to add the puzzle, I marked and cut the stick to size.
+After selecting a piece to add to the puzzle, I marked and cut the stick to size.
 Each piece was cut a little long, then carefully sanded to fit.

 Step 6: Continue to Shape and Sand